wbamberg/idl-reference/docs/nsIDocumentEncoder.md

 <tr>
 <td>[OUT]</td>
-<td>aContextString The string where the parent hierarchy
+<td>aInfoString The string where extra context info will
-             information will be stored.
+             be stored.
 </td>
 </tr>